 If you believe the assessment process has not measured your academic skills accurately, you may repeat the same or alternative college-approved assessment test(s), or submit a written appeal to the Vice President for Instruction/Provost or designee following established guidelines.
 The decision of the Vice President for Instruction/Provost is final.

-Arizona accepts the 2014 GED® exam for individuals seeking to earn a High School Equivalency (HSE) Diploma.
-Learn more below or sign up today at the GED website.
-Once you create a MyGED™ account it will become your online portal to sign up, study, schedule, check scores, and more.
+Arizona accepts the GED® exam for individuals seeking to earn a High School Equivalency (HSE) Diploma.
+You can learn more about the GED® exam below or sign up today at the GED website.
+Once you create an account it will become your online portal to sign up, study, schedule, check scores, and more.

 The GED® test has been designed to measure what graduating high school seniors know and what colleges and employers will expect of you.
-There are four parts to the exam:
+In Arizona there are five parts to the exam:

 Registration for the GED is simple.
-Simply sign up for MyGED™ at GED.com and you will get information about local policies, how to request modified testing conditions (accommodations), or you’ll be able to schedule right then.
+Simply sign up for an account at GED.com and you will get information about local policies, how to request modified testing conditions (accommodations), and you’ll be able to schedule right away.

-Scheduling is available 24 hours a day 7 days a week with MyGED™ at GED.com.
+Scheduling is available 24 hours a day 7 days a week with your GED account.
+Log in to GED.com.
 Log in and click on “Schedule Test” on the top.
 Once you complete the scheduling questions you’ll be directed to choose your language, subject, and the day and time that works best for you to test.
 You can also schedule one test at a time to make sure you feel prepared every time.

 Cochise College offers GED preparation classes throughout the year.
 Visit the Adult Education page for more information or sign up for MyGED™ at the GED.com and click on “Study” to find tools, free practice test questions, and GED Ready™: The Official Practice Test.
-If you are new to computer based testing the GED® Test on Computer Tutorial website offers examples of the types of questions presented on the GED and how to input answers.
+There is also a new resource called GED Live.
+To learn more, please visit GED Testing Service website.

 The Arizona Department of Education offers GED preparation tips, sample questions, and transcript information.

-On the 2014 GED® test you need to earn at least 145 points on each subject to pass.
-For more information about your scores and what they mean review the GED Score Change FAQs for Students website.
+On the current GED® test you need to earn at least 145 points on each subject to pass.
+For more information about your scores and what they mean review the GED test scores web page.